RealConrad/42printf/README.md

 - [License](#license)

 ## Features:
-> NOTE: This is only a partial implementation of printf as it does accomdate flags
+> NOTE: This is only a partial implementation of printf as it does accomdate formatting flags
 - ft_printf is a flexible, easy-to-use C library for formatted output to various output streams.
 The library aims to provide an alternative and customizable implementation of the widely-used printf.
 - ft_printf does not use a buffer like the original.
 - It handles write() errors.